lepalmer01/ECommerce/README.md

 Contributions are welcome.
 Please fork the repository and submit a pull request with your updates.

-## Tests

-Test the API routes using Insomnia or a similar API client to ensure all endpoints perform as expected.

 ## Questions

 If you have any questions or comments about this project, please feel free to contact me.